Asset Classes in ABF

 - •AI workload concentration volatility

-- •Residual value uncertainty for specialized equipment
+- •Residual value uncertainty for specialised equipment

 Execution & Operations